-You always use vanilla wafers.
-You know, Nabisco Nilla Wafers.
+You always use vanilla wafers, Nabisco Nilla Wafers.
 Not to do a commercial, but that's what you've got to use.

 It's like a trifle after it's old, but it's also something nice to find the crispy cookies in that custard, which is essentially pastry cream.
 I use one that has corn starch, because I don't like the taste of the flour.
 And it's just vanilla pastry cream, basically.

-And then on top you make meringue.
-You sort of smear it on in a dramatic way with all the little swirls and stuff on top of the pudding after you've assembled it, which is essentially layering all those different things together.
-And you put it in the oven and brown the top.
+Then on top you make meringue.
+You smear it on in a dramatic way with all the little swirls and stuff on top of the pudding after you've assembled it, which is essentially layering all those different things together.
+You put it in the oven and brown the top.

 The Key 3 is a series of discussions with great cooks (not just professional chefs) about the three recipes or techniques they think everyone should know.